Consensys/doc.orion/docs/Tutorials/Migrating-from-Orion-to-Tessera.md

 A full migration workflow would be as follows:

 1. [Build](#build-migration-utility) or [download](#download-migration-utility) the migration utility.
-1. Shut down the Orion and Hyperledger Besu nodes.
+1. Shut down all privacy-enabled Besu nodes and Orion instances in the network (non-privacy-enabled nodes can remain active).
 1. Perform [configuration and database migration](#migrate).
-1. Start Tessera with the new configuration and database files.
+1. Start Tessera instances with the new configuration and database files.
-1. Restart Hyperledger Besu nodes.
+1. Restart all privacy-enabled Besu nodes in the network.

 ## Build Migration Utility